Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceNotable Places.
 A significant historical year for this entry is 1892.

 Location.
 33° 32.385′ N, 112° 11.015′ W. Marker is in Glendale, Arizona, in Maricopa County.
-Marker is at the intersection of West Glenn Drive and North 58th Avenue, on the right when traveling east on West Glenn Drive.
+It is at the intersection of West Glenn Drive and North 58th Avenue, on the right when traveling east on West Glenn Drive.
 Marker is on southeast corner.
 Touch for map.
 Marker is in this post office area: Glendale AZ 85301, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Murphy Park (within shouting distance of this marker); Robert W. Cole Building
+At least 8 other markers are within walking distance of this marker: Murphy Park (within shouting distance of this marker); Robert W. Cole Building

 Paid Advertisement